ricardofdc/TVVS-Performance-Testing/README.md

 Point the test at our simple Python web server and try it out!

-The following screenshots show what it might look like when running this test targeting 50 concurrent users with a ramp up speed of 2 users/s, during 60 seconds.
+The following screenshots show what it might look like when running this test targeting 50 concurrent users with a ramp-up the speed of 2 users/s, during 60 seconds.

 ![Test1 statistics](docs/img/test1_statistics.png)